JhossePaul/pysetl/docs/source/dal.rst

 Extending Connector
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-:class:`pysetl.storage.connector.BaseConnector` is a abstract base class with the following structure:
+:class:`pysetl.storage.connector.BaseConnector` is an abstract base class with the following structure:

 .. code-block:: python